tamascsaba/nx-micro-frontend-example-with-react-and-express/README.md

   * [:file_folder: License](#file_folder-license)
   * [:envelope: Contact](#envelope-contact)

-## :books: List of services
+## :books: Code structure

-* API Data: The backend service stores some data, and can return them on request.
+* API Data: The backend service stores data (like users or employees), and can return them on request.
 * API Filter: The backend of this service can provide filters for the data API
 * Frontend Data: The front-end of this service is responsible for displaying all information regarding the data.
 Selection criteria will be communicated from another service.
 * Frontend Filter: Provides a select to load and present the data
 * Shell: This is the host service which contains the Data and Filter frontends
+* Employee library: Contains most of the employee related frontend logic
+* Shares libraries: Common components, stores and interfaces

 ## :camera: Screenshots